The PROUT Institute has taken up two kinds of projects:

 At present, the best opportunities to demonstrate PROUTist approaches is at the local level.
 And it is mainly at the local level that a more humanistic socioeconomic vision will take form.

-The Institute’s three main model site projects are:
+The Institute’s two main model site projects are:

 Activities at the neighborhood level have included: